Emissions: Internal Combustion vs. Tesla Model 3 Long Range AWD

 To help mitigate the climate crisis, citizens should consider an electric vehicle the next time they purchase a car.
-I wrote this program to help drivers determine the life cycle greenhouse gases that their current gasoline car emits, and then compare the results with those for a 2022 Tesla Model 3 Long Range AWD electric vehicle, using the EPA’s most recent data (see the footnotes below for links to the sources).
+I wrote this program to help drivers determine the greenhouse gases that their current gasoline car emits, and then compare the results with those for a 2024 Hyundai Ioniq 5 Long Range AWD electric vehicle, using the EPA’s most recent data (see the footnotes below for links to the sources).

 Step 1